Perineural Injection Therapy (PIT) for Pain

 PIT involves the injection of a low concentration sugar solution around inflamed pain sensitive nerves that are causing chronic pain.
 Dr. Moss uses buffered D5W (dextrose 5% in sterile water) with a neutral pH of 7.4.

 What happens during a PIT treatment?

 Dr. Moss begins your treatment by taking a thorough history of your condition.
 This is followed by a physical exam to further identify the areas involved with your pain.
-The treatment consists of a series of small injections, using a very fine needle, near the nerves that transmit pain.
+The treatment consists of a series of superficial injections, using a very fine needle, near the nerves that transmit pain.
 Pain relief is often felt within seconds.

 How many injections can I expect to receive?

 If you have a large area of pain, then more nerves are involved and you will receive more injections in order to resolve your pain.

 How long does pain relief last?

 You should be pain free for 4 hours to 2 weeks after your initial PIT treatment.
 This is important to remember as almost certainly your pain will recur to some extent at first, and each time you come for this treatment the pain should go away for longer and longer periods.
 We suggest 3 treatments not too far apart initially to see if this is an effective method for you; if you are responding we then usually lengthen the time between appointments until you are pain-free or much improved.
 After each PIT treatment you will need fewer injections and your pain relief will last longer.

 PIT treatments are most often given once a week.

 How many PIT treatments will I need?